Bon Secours Geriatric Care provides geriatric consultations to those over age 65 with:

 - Transitions of care

-Geriatric consultations are available at the Bon Secours Geriatric Care office, as well as to inpatients at St. Francis Downtown and St. Francis Eastside.
+Geriatric consultations are available to inpatients at St. Francis Downtown and St. Francis Eastside.

 Specialized Care for the Elderly